ssnuist/DWAFM/README.md

 # DWAFM

-Code for the paper “DWAFM:Dynamic Weighted Graph Structure Embedding Integrated with Attention and Frequency-Domain MLPs for Traffic Forecasting”，which has been submitted to *IEEE Signal Processing Letters (SPL)* and is currently under review.
+The letter “DWAFM:Dynamic Weighted Graph Structure Embedding Integrated with Attention and Frequency-Domain MLPs for Traffic Forecasting”，which has been submitted to *IEEE Signal Processing Letters (SPL)* and is currently under review.

 ## Reproducibility (all baseline models)